AshwiniB223/Power-bi/README.md

 ## Problem Statement

-This dashboard helps to define proper KPIs in hiring, promotion, performance and turnover Create a visualization for the HR manager that reflects all relevant Key Performance indicators(KPIs) and metrics in the dataset.
+This dashboard helps define proper KPIs for hiring, promotion, performance, and turnover.
+Create a visualization for the HR manager that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.

 ### Steps followed